alexmanrique/blog/_posts/2020-09-17-my-favourite-pull-requests.md

 ![dist files]({{ site.baseurl }}/images/inspect_code.png)
 {: refdef}

 With this option, you can find code smells, warnings, potential bugs that you can have in your code and that you should be aware of.
-Some of them you will have to fix it, some code will be elegible to be removed and some other will be necessary to refactor.
+Some of them you will have to fix, some code will be eligible to be removed and some others will be necessary to refactor.

 {:refdef: style="text-align: center;"}
 ![dist files]({{ site.baseurl }}/images/inspect_code_results.png)